villemt/clj-emv/README.md

 The project is for learning purposes only (EMV + Clojure) and does not strive to become a working implementation of the full standard.

-EMV Tags and CA Public Key listings under /resources are provided by [EFTlab Ltd.](https://www.eftlab.com.au and used with permission.)
+EMV Tags and CA Public Key listings under /resources are provided by [EFTlab Ltd.](https://www.eftlab.com.au) and used with permission.

 ## What does it do?